tahirramzan/Modsecurity-nodejs/README.md

 #Introduction

 This repo contains the binding of libModSecurity(aka ModSecurity v3) in Node.js.
-These bindings will allow users to utilize the exposed libmodsecurity interfaces directly from node.js, without the use of ctypes.
+These bindings will allow users to utilize the exposed libmodsecurity interfaces directly from node.js.

 #Installation guide